 - University of Georgia Electronic Theses and Dissertations - Search for theses or dissertations written at UGA from 1999-present, most available as PDF files.
 For print UGA dissertations before 1999, search the GIL Catalog.
 Read more about dissertations at UGA Libraries.

 - ProQuest Dissertations & Theses (formerly Dissertation Abstracts) - Find citations to United States dissertations from the 19th century to the present.
-Borrow them using Interlibrary Loan.
+If not available through us, borrow them using Interlibrary Loan.

 Publishing and Grants

 - Citation Searching - Has your paper been cited?
 Document the impact of your work.

 - Scholarly Publishing & Communication - Publishing, copyright, open access, data archiving, etc..

 - Endnote & Refworks - Manage your bibliographic citations and generate bibliographies in various styles.

 - ORCID@UGA - Your ORCID ID is a persistent and unique digital identifier that distinguishes your research identity from others.
 ORCID also provides you with a profile that you can maintain throughout your professional life.